scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     be filtered by the scheduler.
 This is used when you want to perform an identical request multiple times, for whatever reason

-    ``errback`` is a function that will be called if any exception was raised while processing the request, it takes a `Twisted Failure`_ instance as first parameter.
+    ``errback`` is a function that will be called if any exception was raised while processing the request in Scrapy.
+This includes pages that failed with 404 HTTP errors and such. , it receives a `Twisted Failure`_ instance as first parameter.

 .. _Twisted Failure: http://twistedmatrix.com/documents/8.2.0/api/twisted.python.failure.Failure.html